hanzheteng/tx19-robotics/docs/createpackage.rst

     cd ~/catkin_ws/src

-Now use the catkin_create_pkg script to create a new package called 'beginner_tutorials' which depends on std_msgs, roscpp, and rospy:
+Now use the catkin_create_pkg script to create a new package called 'techx2019' which depends on std_msgs, roscpp, and rospy:

 .. code:: bash